paragoner1/crisis-companion/DEMO_SCRIPT_SIMPLE.md

 ## 🎬 **Scene 11: Market Impact (20 seconds)**

-**Visual:** Terminal showing market statistics **Narration:** "The market opportunity is massive and the impact is life-changing."
+**Visual:** Terminal showing market statistics **Narration:** "7.2 billion potential users worldwide, safety apps market growing from $1.5 billion to $5.2 billion by 2033, and the potential to save thousands of lives.
+This isn't just an app - it's a movement."

 **Action:**
 ```bash